-You can save space in your home by stacking the Maytag Front-Load Washing Machine and a compatible dryer.
+You can save space in your home by stacking the Maytag Front Load Washing Machine and a compatible dryer.
 (A stacking kit is required, naturally!)
 This model is mid-sized with a 4.5-cubic-foot interior, and it offers 10 wash cycles and a variety of advanced operation features.
-You’ll be able to get your clothes sparkling clean with the help of the machine’s Extra Power button, which helps remove stains with a dual-temperature wash, and the machine even has a built-in water heater for loads that require increased temperatures.
+You’ll get your clothes sparkling clean with the help of the machine’s Extra Power button, which helps remove stains with a dual-temperature wash, and the machine even has a built-in water heater for loads requiring increased temperatures.

-Best High-Efficiency : Electrolux 4.5 cu. ft.
+Electrolux ELFW7637AT 4.5 cu. ft.
 High-Efficiency Stackable Front Load Washer with SmartBoost

 Option to select soil level